 Bound materials require careful handling to ensure the process of digitization does not degrade their condition.
 This is especially important with tightly bound materials, delicate parchment, items with friable illuminations, and materials already in degraded condition.
 Each of our systems provides a range of handling options keeping the operator in control of the material, thereby ensuring their safety.

 100° vs 180° Opening

-All DTDCH systems support scanning bound materials open to 100°, minimizing tension on the binding and maximizing the per-page capture resolution.
-Most of our systems can also be configured to capture material opened to 180° which allows both pages to be captured simultaneously for a faster workflow (note that the BC100 only allows a 100° opening but uses two cameras and thereby maintains the same faster workflow).
+All DT systems support scanning bound materials open to 100°, minimizing tension on the binding and maximizing the per-page capture resolution.
+Most of our systems can also be configured to capture material opened to 180° which allows both pages to be captured simultaneously for a faster workflow.
+The BC100 only allows a 100° opening but uses two cameras and thereby maintains that same faster workflow.